SilentComics/Strip/README.md

 ## Features:

+One column, Large images, custom posts

 ## Extra features
-These features that are not part of the theme but are suggested.
+Not part of the theme but suggested.

 ### Slideshow plugin: